mushier-rouge/nmbli/README.md

-# Nmbli MVP
+# OutTheDoor MVP

-Nmbli is a mobile-first PWA that helps car buyers collect itemized out-the-door (OTD) quotes, compare them side-by-side, negotiate with guided counters, and guard the contract signing process.
+OutTheDoor is a mobile-first PWA that helps car buyers collect itemized out-the-door (OTD) quotes, compare them side-by-side, negotiate with guided counters, and guard the contract signing process.
 Dealers get a lightweight portal for structured submissions, while the ops team can invite stores, normalize email-ingested quotes, and monitor contract guardrails.

 ## Tech Stack